palantir/bulldozer/README.md

   # If true, bulldozer will delete branches after their pull requests merge.
   delete_after_merge: true

+  # If true, bulldozer will merge pull requests with no required checks.
+This
+  # helps to protect against merging branches which inadvertently do not have
+  # required status checks.
+  allow_merge_with_no_checks: false

 # "update" defines how and when to update pull request branches.
 Unlike with
 # merges, if this section is missing, bulldozer will not update any pull requests.
 update: